Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 or possibly also Sponsored Overviews

-Zero-click searches, i.e. search queries on Google that do not lead to a click on a subsequent page, are at least as old as featured snippets, which have been rolled out since 2014.
-On average, zero-click searches of around 30 percent were to be expected even before the introduction of AI Overviews.
+Zero-click searches, i.e., search queries on Google that do not lead to a click on a further page, are at least as old as Featured Snippets, which have been rolled out since 2014.
+On average, even before the introduction of AI Overviews, around 30 percent of searches were expected to be zero-click searches.

-Nevertheless, it is obvious that Google AI Overviews reinforce this behavior - after all, why should a user continue clicking if the answer has already been provided.
-But: Even Semrush also confirms that the correlation is by no means so trivial.
-Although zero-click searches increase on average, this is heavily dependent on the actual interaction of the user with the search results and the search intention.
+Nevertheless, it is obvious that Google AI Overviews reinforce this behavior – why should a user click further if the answer has already been provided?
+However, Semrush also confirms that the connection is by no means so trivial.
+Although zero-click searches are increasing on average, they are highly dependent on the actual interaction of users with the search results and the search intention.

 How do you recognize zero-click searches in analysis tools?
-A classic phenomenon is increasing impressions and good rankings for certain URLs in the Google Search Console, but the number of clicks does not follow suit.
+A classic phenomenon is increasing impressions and good rankings for certain URLs in the Google Search Console, but the click rates do not increase accordingly.

 Challenges